zbanks/flux/README.md

 To indicate failure, return ``-1``.
 You can optionally populate ``response`` if you want to send additional information about the error to the client (e.g. an error message).

+### Common Commands

+The following commands should be implemented for all devices on the server.
+- ``PING`` no body, replies with a single frame consisting of ``"PONG"``.
+- ``INFO`` no body, replies with a single frame with a serialized zhash containing device information.

 Usage
 =====